flutter/website/src/get-started/install/index.md

 ---
 title: Install
 description: Install Flutter and get started.
-Downloads available for Windows, macOS, Linux, and Chrome OS operating systems.
+Downloads available for Windows, macOS, Linux, and ChromeOS operating systems.
 next:
   title: Set up an editor
   path: /get-started/editor
-os-list: [Windows, macOS, Linux, "Chrome OS"]
+os-list: [Windows, macOS, Linux, ChromeOS]
 ---

 Select the operating system on which you are installing Flutter: